Wet rot survey process

 As the market leaders in wet rot treatment We will provide a diagnosis of the severity and extent of the problem and create a treatment programme for you to eradicate the issue from your home.
 Our services have been approved and ratified by the trade bodies that govern the industry and our wet rot treatment services are backed with long lasting guarantees to demonstrate that you can have absolute faith and trust in our team of wet rot specialists.

 Following current Government guidance Peter Cox can still perform wet rot treatment in homes and commercial premises while taking all necessary precautions with regards to social distancing and use of protective equipment.
-To find out how we can help you today while remaining safe, please get in touch by calling 0800 633 5712 or send in an online enquiry about a no obligation wet rot survey by completing the form below.
+To find out how we can help you today while remaining safe, please get in touch by calling 0800 633 5712 or reserve a no obligation wet rot survey by clicking the button below.

 To determine the cause and extent of the rot problem we will send a qualified wet rot treatment specialist to the property to conduct a full wet rot survey.
 In order to ensure that all traces of wet rot are identified, our surveyor may have to lift some floorboards or remove skirting or panelling to arrive at the correct dianosis.